seanm3g/DungeonFighter-v2/Documentation/OVERVIEW.md

 ### Significant Events That Trigger Narrative

-1. **First Blood**: The first significant damage dealt (>10 damage) in a battle
+1. **First Blood**: The first successful hit that deals damage in a battle
-   - *Example: "Warrior draws first blood with a Heroic Strike that deals 25 damage to Goblin!"*
+   - *Example: "The first drop of blood is drawn!
+The battle has truly begun."*

 2. **Health Reversal**: When someone goes from having higher health percentage to lower health than their opponent
    - *Example: "Hero turns the tide!
 Their relentless assault has brought Villain to their knees!"*